 There are a lot of things that go into choosing a paint color.
 The best way to do it is get a lot of samples and start eliminating ones you don’t like.
 But here I want to discuss one thing that you don’t want to think about when you are picking a paint color: the name!

 Since I am searching for a paint color for my dining room, I have entered the strange internet world of paint color discussions.
 There is a lot of obsessing and not a lot of actual information.
 Photographs do not accurately portray colors at all, and descriptions are fairly useless.
 These are facts that everyone knows but no one can accept.
 I am endlessly searching for real life pictures of colors I am interested in, just to find that they all look totally different from each other and from the paint chip.
+Natural light vs artificial light, the time of day, and countless other factors make online pictures not very helpful.

 Why do we get “attached” to certain paint colors?